-The order in which families receive assistance from the waiting list depends on the selection method chosen by the CCHA and is impacted in part by any selection preferences that the family qualifies for.
-The source of HCV funding also may affect the order in which families are selected from the waiting list.
+The order in which families are selected from the waiting list depends on the selection method chosen by the CCHA and is impacted in part by any selection preferences for which the family qualifies.
+The availability of targeted funding also may affect the order in which families are selected from the waiting list.